zanderson3j/dada-final-project/README.md

 ## Deceitful Batman [10 points]:

 Looking through the challenges, they seemed pretty tough; so, I tried to find a simple one to ease my way into it.
-The fist challenge was called Deceitful Batman.
+The first challenge was called Deceitful Batman.
 It is a 10 point Cryptography Challenge.
 You are given the instructions below and download a password protected zip file you open with 'hackthebox'.
 It contains a text file called finale.txt.

 ![](img/challenge1/instructions.png)
 ![](img/challenge1/files.png)

 I opened finale.txt and saw it contained an encrypted string.
 The string only had two letters, so my first thought was that it was some binary representation.
 The didn't work out though, because there are 150 characters which doesn't divide evenly by 8.
+I also thought maybe it had something to do with morse code, but couldn't make sense of it that way either.

 ![](img/challenge1/encrypted.png)

 I was stumped, so I looked for how to decode strings with an unknown cipher and found a helpful website: http://practicalcryptography.com/cryptanalysis/text-characterisation/identifying-unknown-ciphers/.
 One of the very first ciphers it mentions is a two symbol Cipher called Baconian.
+It says this is most likely the cipher being used in this situation.

 ![](img/challenge1/site.png)

 I followed the link to the following page: http://practicalcryptography.com/ciphers/baconian-cipher/.
-Here I found that this cipher uses five letters to represent each letter you want to encode.
-It gave the key below for encoding and decoding.
+Here I found that the Baconian cipher is in a class called substitution ciphers.
+It uses five letters to represent each letter you want to encode; in other words, five characters are substituted in for each character being encoded.
+Since the encrypted text only had two different symbols and the total number was divisible by 5, it looked promising.
+I found the key below for encoding and decoding.
+It was given on the website.

 ![](img/challenge1/key.png)